 I count some fifteen requests that David brings to God in this psalm.
-It's almost as if David is telling God what to do.
-He's not simply asking, but insisting.
-For instance, in verse 3 it's as if David is instructing God to do what he is doing, to look out the window and see his enemy hiding in the dark, just waiting to strike.
+It's almost as if David is telling God what to do, not simply asking, but insisting.
+For example, in verse 3 it's as if David is instructing God to do what he is doing, to look out the window and see his enemy hiding in the dark, just waiting to strike.
 Look God!
 Don't you see those guys over there in the shadows?

-Of course He sees.
-David knows that God is omniscient, that He sees and knows everything.
-But that doesn't stop him from pointing out what he sees to God!
+Of course, He sees.
+David knows that God is omniscient.
+But that doesn't stop him from pointing out what he sees to God.

-Do you see problems in your life, my friend?
-Then tell God about them!
+Are you seeing problems in your life, my friend?
+Then tell God about them.
 Tell Him what you see.
 He's pleased when His people bring their concerns to Him.

-David practiced what Hebrews 4:16 later commanded, "Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need (KJV)."
+David did what Hebrews 4:16 exhorts us to do.
+"Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need (KJV)."
 How do you explain David's boldness in this prayer?
-It's attributed to two factors...
+It's attributed to this.